Do you want to resolve a family law dispute without going to court? A family dispute resolution conference may be able to help.

 Where is the conference held?

 The conference is usually held at one of our local offices.
-We can arrange a telephone conference if you are in a remote area or you have a domestic violence protection order.
+We can arrange a telephone conference at a community centre, courthouse or lawyer’s office if you are in a remote area or you have a domestic violence protection order.

 When is the conference held and how long will it take?

 The conference is held during business hours, in the morning or afternoon.
 We will arrange the conference for a date and time when everyone can attend.
 A conference can take up to half a day.
 You should set aside four hours.

 What if I have a domestic violence protection order?

 If you have a domestic violence protection order, we will ask for your written approval to hold a conference.
 You should immediately send us a copy of your order.